ssmmyy/POEM/readme.md

 **Processing code**
 * python MyGCSANpreprocess.py for the length for session greater than 2
 * python preprocess.py for the length for session greater than 1
-* python preprocess_rr.py for RETAILROCKET dataset before above.
+* python preprocess_rr.py for RETAILROCKET dataset before above preprocessing.